Introduction To Production Design

 **This course has no prerequisites, but students should have a keen interest in some art and design related subjects including drawing, technical drawing, colour theory, architecture, building and construction, history of design, interior design, cameras and lenses, lighting, etc.**

 ***DISCLAIMER*** AFTRS reserves the right to cancel any course for any reason at any time.
 In the event of a course being cancelled a full refund of course fees will be provided.
-If an enrolee wishes to withdraw from a course, they may do so up to 14 days before the course commences and get a full refund.
-Cancellations within 14 days of course commencement will incur a penalty.
+If a participant wishes to withdraw from a course, they may do so up to 15 days before the course commences and get a full refund.
+Cancellations 14 days or less before course commencement will incur a penalty.
 For more information on AFTRS Open's policies, including refund policies, please see our policies page.